elisee/deathroulette-rebirth/README.md

    * ``categories`` should contain lists of bet option by categories (you decide how to categorize them)
    * Alternatively, you can replace ``categories`` with ``all`` if you have no sub-categories (see [Crypt of the Necrodancer for an example](https://bitbucket.org/sparklinlabs/deathroulette-necrodancer/src/tip/manifest.json?at=default#cl-49))

-Then place all the bet images in the ``groups`` folder, zip it all up and [email it to me](mailto:elisee@sparklinlabs.com).
-I'll review it and add it to the roster of games.
+Then place all the bet images in the ``groups`` folder, zip it all up and [email it to Elisee](mailto:elisee@sparklinlabs.com).
+He'll review it and add it to the roster of games.